parpy69/LuxeStore/README.md

 ### AI Chatbot
 Intelligent customer support assistant with clickable blue product links.

-## 📚 Learning Guide

-**New to coding?** Check out our [LEARNING.md](LEARNING.md) guide!

-This beginner-friendly guide explains:
-- 📂 How the project is structured
-- 🧩 What each file does
-- 💡 Key concepts explained simply (React, TypeScript, Next.js)
-- 🎯 Step-by-step learning path
-- 🔍 Important code patterns
-- 💻 How to make your first changes

-Perfect for understanding how your e-commerce site works!

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to: